Parsa-Sedigh/go-sawler-web-apps-intermediate/pamphlets/section-3.md

 ## 18-008 Client side validation

 ## 19-009 Getting the paymentIntent - setting up the back end package
+Now we're gonna have 2 binaries running at the same time: one that handles displaying web pages to the user and one that we're gonna call from those web pages using JS(using APIs).

+We're gonna put all calls to stripe in internal/card/card.go .

+Errors always should be returned as last return value of a function: `(val1, val2, ..., error)`.

+CreatePaymentIntent is not a meaningful name, it's only meaningful when working with stripe, so let's create an alias for it named
+`charge`.
+So create a function named `charge`.
+Another reason is maybe later we wanted to use stripe and paypal and other banks.
+For this, we can use repository pattern and have charge, refund, partialRefund and ... funcs and these are meaningful names regardless of bank we're using.

 ## 20-010 Getting the paymentIntent - starting work on the back end api
+We want to start creating our backend API.
+Create api.go which is gonna be the main entry point for our api package.

+Now our codebase has 2 main funcs.
+Because we're gonna build two binaries from the same codebase and when we compile what's in cmd/web folder, that's our frontend but when we compile what's in cmd/api that would be our backend.

 ## 21-011 Getting the paymentIntent - setting up a route and handler, and using make
+When working with frontend, we're gonna use air for frontend but for backend, we use Makefile using `make start_back` and it will run in background.
+You can hit enter to run commands on that terminal window.
+To stop it, run: `make stop_back`.

+When working on frontend, we usually run the frontend with air and run the backend using make and when working on backend, we run the backend with air and run frontend with make.

 ## 22-012 Getting the paymentIntent - finishing up our handler

 ## 23-013 Updating the front end JavaScript to call our paymentIntent handler

 ## 24-014 Getting the payment intent, and completing the transaction
+The payment intent we'll be getting doesn't actually charge the credit card, it's the first instance of payment intent which will change it's status throughout the lifecycle of the transaction.
+So initially we're just making sure everything is valid and we have a credit card that we can charge it and we get an id back(payment intent id).
+Then we want to try to charge a credit card.

+Go to stripe's test your integration page and there you'll see: `Testing for specific responses and errors` and use the credit card number that sends back a `card_declined` which is: `4000 0000 0000 0002` and for success: `4242 4242 4242 4242` and open the stripe's test terminal to check the gross volume.

 ## 25-015 Generating a receipt
 ## 26-016 Cleaning up the API url and Stripe Publishable Key on our form

+---

 014 Air
 https://github.com/cosmtrek/air